 Also of interest is that Keymar has more people living here who work in computers and math than 95% of the places in the US.

-Keymar is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Keymar does not have a public transit system used by locals to get to and from work.

 The per capita income in Keymar in 2022 was $39,435, which is lower middle income relative to Maryland, and upper middle income relative to the rest of the US.
 This equates to an annual income of $157,740 for a family of four.